TosbackCgusBridge-Bot/CGUs-versions/Newsmax/Privacy Policy.md

 If you have any questions or concerns regarding this Privacy Policy, please contact: 800-485-4350.

-Questions or concerns regarding Newsmax's data protection practices should be addressed to: **customerservice@newsmax.com**.
+Questions or concerns regarding Newsmax's data protection practices should be e-mailed to: **customerservice@newsmax.com**.

+or mailed to:

+1501 Northpoint Parkway, Suite 104
+West Palm Beach, FL 33407 USA

 If you choose to contact Newsmax via e-mail about this policy, please mark the subject heading of your e-mail "Privacy Inquiry."